Yuichiroh/algovis/README.md

     - Kruskal's algorithm

 ## How to run
-Install sbt and scala 2.11, then type the following command.
+Install sbt and scala 2.11, then type the following command in the algovis directory.

 ```
 sbt run